-If you are not familiar with WordPress then I suggest you to first read why to use WordPress for your blog and then a complete guide to starting your own self-hosted WordPress blog.
+If you are not familiar with WordPress, then I suggest you first to read why to use WordPress for your blog and then a complete guide to starting your own self-hosted WordPress blog.

 As in the above image, you can see that you can easily use a URL for your blog and website.
-Whether you want to go with www or non-www URL of your blog or website, it’s your will but make sure that not fall victim of duplicate content.
+Whether you want to go with www or non-www URL of your blog or website, it’s your will but make sure that not to fall victim of duplicate content.

-So, after installing WordPress I suggest you check your general setting in your WordPress and fix the URL if there is any problem.
+So, after installing WordPress, I suggest you check your general setting in your WordPress and fix the URL if there is any problem.

 When must you be using Canonicalization?

-You must solve the canonical issue when need in below conditions given:
+You must solve the canonical issue when in need: below conditions given: